bll123/tcl-awthemes/README.txt

   # scaled styling
   tclsh demoscaled.tcl winxpblue

+To load other theme files, use the -autopath option:
+  # loads the original winxpblue
+  tclsh demottk.tcl winxpblue -notksvg -autopath $HOME/mystuff

 9.4.2 (2020-10-23)
    - Renamed internal color names.
      This may break backwards compatibility for anyone using